**Our graduate open houses for this year have concluded, but you can watch the presentation portion of the open house here.

 - Applicants to the M.A. program should include a writing sample, such as an honors thesis, class paper, or similar evidence of scholarly writing.

-- Applicants to the Ph.D. program should include thesis chapters, prospectus, or conference paper.
+- Applicants to the Ph.D. program should include thesis chapters/prospectus, or a first-authored conference paper.

 Letters of Recommendation